Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Proofs

+\end{linenomath*} We can now rename all $s^{\prime,i}$ to $s^\prime$ as they share the same integration domain.
+Hence, we can switch again the order of summation and integration.
+By distributive laws, we combine shared terms $p_T(s^{\prime}\mid s,a) V(s^{\prime})$, and we finish the proof: \begin{linenomath*}

-\end{linenomath*} In POMDPs, when using particle-belief approximations instead of exact belief representation, this approximation may incur a bias in the action-value estimate, that can be bounded with finite-sample concentration inequalities.
-For an in-depth analysis of this bias we refer the reader to \cite{Lim23jair}. \end{proof}
+\end{linenomath*} \emph{Note regarding bias in POMDPs:} when using self-normalized particle-belief approximations instead of exact belief representations, a bias in the action-value estimate arises, which increases recursively with the tree depth.
+This bias can be bounded with finite-sample concentration inequalities.
+For an in-depth analysis of this bias we refer to \citeauthor{Lim23jair}~[\citeyear{Lim23jair}]. \end{proof}